mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Most of our apps are more than just a single screen app.
 We use the navigation to connect different screens inside our apps.
-SwiftUI provides us NavigationLink struct that we can use to link between views.
-This week we will learn how to use NavigationLink more efficiently than before by making it lazy.
+SwiftUI provides us *NavigationLink* struct that we can use to link between views.
+This week we will learn how to use *NavigationLink* more efficiently than before by making it lazy.

 Usually, we have to set up navigation links by providing both source and destination views.
 In some cases, it might be a bottleneck for your view.
 I have a calendar screen in my app that displays the summary for every day during the last two years.
-Every date in the calendar is clickable and linked to the details screen using NavigationLink.
+Every date in the calendar is clickable and linked to the details screen using *NavigationLink*.

 OK, my calendar screen shows the information for every date during the last two years.
-It means I have to construct 730 NavigationLinks plus destination views for every date.
+It means I have to construct 730 *NavigationLinks* plus destination views for every date.
 This makes 1460 views.
 Assume that the state in this view changes and SwiftUI has to recalculate all these views.

 ![calendar](/public/lazy.PNG)

 In this case, I don't want to create navigation links when the calendar view is loaded.
-I would like to have only one NavigationLink, which activates as soon as the user selects the calendar date.
+I would like to have only one *NavigationLink*, which activates as soon as the user selects the calendar date.
 Let's take a look at the API that I want to achieve.

 ```swift
 import SwiftUI